John Weiss Forney: Early life

-Biography
+Career

-He was born at Lancaster, Pennsylvania and at the age of 16 entered the printing office of the Lancaster Journal.
-Four years later he purchased the Lancaster Intelligencer, and in 1840 he became proprietor of the Journal and combined the two papers under the name of the Intelligencer and Journal.
-In 1845 President James K. Polk appointed him deputy surveyor of the port of Philadelphia, and he disposed of the Intelligencer and Journal, and purchased a half interest in the Pennsylvanian, a Democratic paper of great influence, which under his editorial control attained a national importance.
+In 1837, he was the co-owner and editor of the Lancaster Intelligencer, and in 1840 he purchased the Journal and combined the two papers under the name of the Intelligencer and Journal.
+In 1845 President James K. Polk appointed him deputy surveyor of the port of Philadelphia.
+He sold the Intelligencer and Journal, and purchased a half interest in the Pennsylvanian, a Democratic Party aligned paper, which he edited until 1851.

-From 1851 to 1855 he was Clerk of the United States House of Representatives, and, while continuing to write for the Pennsylvanian, he edited the Union, the organ of the Northern Democrats.
-While Clerk, it became Forney's duty to preside during a protracted struggle for the speakership in 1855, which resulted in the election of Nathaniel P. Banks.
-His tact as presiding officer won the applause of all parties.
+From 1851 to 1855 he served as a Democratic Clerk of the United States House of Representatives, and, while continuing to write for the Pennsylvanian, he edited the Union, the organ of the Northern Democrats.
+As Clerk, he presided over a protracted struggle for the speakership in 1855, which resulted in the election of Nathaniel P. Banks.
+His tact as presiding officer won praise from all parties.
+He also directed financially lucrative contracts for printing House documents to his newspaper.

-In 1855 he headed the Pennsylvania delegation to the Democratic National Convention at Cincinnati, and was instrumental in securing the nomination of Pennsylvania's candidate, James Buchanan.
-He conducted Buchanan's successful campaign for the presidency, and Buchanan would have given him a cabinet office if the appointment had been more popular in the South.
+In 1856 he was the chairman of the Pennsylvania Democratic Committee.
+He was instrumental in securing the nomination of Pennsylvania's candidate, James Buchanan.
+He conducted Buchanan's successful campaign for the presidency, and Buchanan would have given him a cabinet office but he was not seen as sufficiently pro-slavery by politicians from Southern states.
 In January 1857, Buchanan's influence was not strong enough to win Forney a seat in the United States Senate, which went instead to Simon Cameron.
 In August 1857, Forney established The Philadelphia Press, an independent Democratic newspaper.
+During the Civil War, the Press was published as Forney's War Press and was Philadelphia's only newspaper with news only about the war.

-At first a Douglas Democrat and a supporter of Buchanan, upon the adoption of the Lecompton Constitution in the latter days of the Buchanan administration, he declined to support the Buchanan administration's effort to secure the admission of Kansas on that basis, and joined the Republican Party.
+At first a Douglas Democrat and a supporter of Buchanan, he broke with Buchanan over his pro-slavery stance and the adoption of the Lecompton Constitution. iHe declined to support the Buchanan administration's effort to secure the admission of Kansas on that basis, and joined the Republican Party.
 He contributed to the organization of the Republican Party and its early successes.
-From 1859 to 1861, he was a second time clerk of the House, and he published in Washington, D.C. the Sunday Morning Chronicle, which in 1862 was changed to a daily, and was throughout the Civil War looked upon as the organ of the Lincoln administration.
+From 1859 to 1861, he served a second time as a Republican clerk of the House.
+He published in Washington, D.C. the Sunday Morning Chronicle, which in 1862 was changed to a daily, and was throughout the American Civil War looked upon as the organ of the Lincoln administration.